adrianocastro/git-training/session_2.markdown

 #### Combining commits

     $ git log --oneline
+    4eeba3b Added a .gitignore file.
     12b41be Renamed README to README.txt and deleted hello.
     4ff1af9 Added a date to README and 'hello world' to hello. b80e06b Added some notes to README.
     5de611b Added hello.
     ed7d7ff Added README.

-We want to merge the last three commits into a single one:
+We want to merge the three commits before <code>4eeba3b</code> (“Added a .gitignore file”) into a single one.

-    $ git rebase -i HEAD~3
+    $ git rebase -i HEAD~4

     # vim
       1 pick b80e06b Added some notes to README.
     ->2 fixup 4ff1af9 Added a date to README and 'hello world' to hello.
     ->3 squash 12b41be Renamed README to README.txt and deleted hello.
-      4
+      4 pick 4eeba3b Added a .gitignore file
+      5
-      5 # Rebase 5de611b..12b41be onto 5de611b
+      6 # Rebase 5de611b..12b41be onto 5de611b
-      6 #
+      7 #
-      7 # Commands:
+      8 # Commands:
-      8 #  p, pick = use commit
+      9 #  p, pick = use commit
-      9 #  r, reword = use commit, but edit the commit message 10 #  e, edit = use commit, but stop for amending 11 #  s, squash = use commit, but meld into previous commit 12 #  f, fixup = like "squash", but discard this commit's log message 13 #  x <cmd>, exec <cmd> = Run a shell command <cmd>, and stop if it fails 14 #
+     10 #  r, reword = use commit, but edit the commit message 11 #  e, edit = use commit, but stop for amending 12 #  s, squash = use commit, but meld into previous commit 13 #  f, fixup = like "squash", but discard this commit's log message 14 #  x <cmd>, exec <cmd> = Run a shell command <cmd>, and stop if it fails 15 #
-     15 # If you remove a line here THAT COMMIT WILL BE LOST.
+     16 # If you remove a line here THAT COMMIT WILL BE LOST.
-     16 # However, if you remove everything, the rebase will be aborted.
+     17 # However, if you remove everything, the rebase will be aborted.
-     17 #
+     18 #

      # save and exit vim